panchishin/learn-to-tensorflow/daily_exercise/README.md

 Improve 05-feed.py to save the session information at the end of training and to use the saved session information if it exists instead of training.

+### 07-batch-norm.py
+Improve 05-feed.py by adding batch normalization after the hidden layer.
+Batch normalization adds stability and decreases training time.
+Compare the output of 05-feed.py and 07-batch-norm.py

+The amount of accuracy gain, even for such a simple network, is great.

 ## Layers

 In Tensorflow 1.14, Keras layers have been added to simplify much of the construction.